Nicola Sturgeon to deliver 'urgent' Holyrood statement on Monday amid 'rapid rise' in Covid-19 cases - Evening Express

-The first minister will meet with her cabinet tomorrow to consider further action to limit the spread of Covid-19, with an update on the reopening of schools expected.
+The first minister will meet with her cabinet today to discuss further action to limit the spread of Covid-19 with the country locked in a “race” between the new strain and the vaccine.

-Nicola Sturgeon said the “rapid increase” in coronavirus cases driven by the new variant is of “very serious concern” ahead of a special meeting of ministers on Monday.
+Nicola Sturgeon said the “rapid increase” in coronavirus cases driven by the new variant is of “very serious concern” ahead of a special meeting of ministers.

-The Scottish Parliament is set to be recalled from recess on Monday to allow the first minister to make an “urgent statement” at 2pm on further measures to suppress the virus.
+The Scottish Parliament is set to be recalled from recess to allow the first minister to make an “urgent statement” at 2pm on further measures to suppress the virus.

-Ms Sturgeon said while vaccines offer a “way out”, the new strain of the virus makes the period between now and then the “most dangerous since the start of the pandemic”.
+Scotland has seen an increase of 2,464 new Covid-19 cases in the past day, which is higher than Saturday’s confirmed increase of 2,137 new cases.

-Deputy first minister John Swinney said the education recovery group will meet on Monday morning in advance of cabinet to consider the current advice in relation to schools and early learning.
+Business chiefs in the north-east have made a plea for more support to be given in the event of tougher restrictions being brought in.

-Schools were due to return to face-t0-face learning on January 18 but Ms Sturgeon said last week that this was under review.
+Meanwhile, Prime Minister Boris Johnson has faced calls from Labour leader Sir Keir Starmer to bring in a new national lockdown.

-In England, Prime Minister Boris Johnson said he has “no doubt” schools are safe and pupils should return from Monday.
+Deputy first minister John Swinney said the education recovery group will meet today in advance of cabinet to consider the current advice in relation to schools and early learning.

-Primary schools in London and some surrounding areas are not due to reopen until January 18 but Mr Johnson said the risk to young people was “very, very small” amid calls from teaching unions to close all schools for the next two weeks.
+Schools were due to return to face-to-face learning on January 18 but Ms Sturgeon said last week that this was under review.

 The first minister said: “The steep increases and severe NHS pressure being experienced in other parts of the UK is a sign of what may lie ahead.